mynabara/PlanIoT/README.md

 Friendly reminder: in this project, WhatsApp Callmebot is using my personal credentials, which means that the messages are sent to my number; if you want to receive these messagens in your WhatsApp, access: https://www.callmebot.com/blog/free-api-whatsapp-messages/

 ## Contact
-If you enjoyed this project or need some help, say "hi":
+If you enjoyed this project, need some help or have any suggestions, say "hi":

 mynabara@gmail.com